PjCox/Flexible-Grid/README.md

 Flexible-Grid
 =============

-A CSS Flexible Grid for Layouts
+A CSS Flexible Grid for Simple quick Layouts.

-Simple 12 column grid for quick layouts.
+12 column grid for easy layouts.
 Has a clearfix class for float issues.